 Finding out your husband has been having an affair with a woman, Natalia, a Realtor here in our big/little city...whom I didn't even know existed...who was so gracious to do me a "favor" and send me an anonymous letter exposing their affair 4 months after the fact...and gives a half-assed apology because she can't even sign her letter...

-Well as you can imagine, finding out this information you have only two choices-
+This day changed me.
+As you can imagine, finding out this information you really only have two choices-

 1. Run, and let all of this manifest itself at some other stage in my life, but it's easier to just divorce him and run.
-Let it change me for the worst, close myself off to everyone to avoid being hurt
+Let it change me for the worst, close myself off to everyone to avoid being hurt ever again.

 2. Stay, deal with the hurt, and open myself up to everything the Universe is trying to show me with this lesson (because I believe there are lessons in everything).
 The much harder choice if you ask anyone.

 I won't lie, I have spent the last several months somewhere in between both of those options.
 I have been in some of the darkest places, explored the inner parts of myself that actually scared me.
 Friends, family, and even my husband (who I will tell you has been working his ass off trying to rebuild from this entire ordeal) have all tried helping me as I sunk lower and lower.
 I realized I was comfortable sitting here as a victim. it was safe.